-The Lillooet area is accessible by road from Kamloops and Vancouver.
+The Western Interior is accessible by road from Kamloops and Vancouver.
 Greyhound buses travel to nearby Lytton twice daily and there is taxi and charter bus service within the Lillooet community and from Lillooet to Kamloops.

 A municipal airport in Lillooet services private planes and charters.